-Professor Herbert M. Kritzer joined the Law School faculty July 1, 2009, from William Mitchell College of Law, where he taught empirical legal studies, politics of legal policy, and statistics for lawyers and directed the Center for the Empirical Study of Legal Practice since 2007.
-He is a leading scholar on the legal profession, the work of lawyers and other aspects of the American civil justice system, and other common law systems.
+Professor Herbert M. Kritzer joined the Law School faculty July 1, 2009, from William Mitchell College of Law, where he taught empirical legal studies, politics of legal policy, and statistics for lawyers.
+He is a leading scholar on the legal profession, the work of lawyers and other aspects of the American civil justice system, and state judicial selection.
 He is an affiliated professor in the University of Minnesota's Department of Political Science.

 Previously, Professor Kritzer was a professor of political science and law at the University of Wisconsin-Madison, chaired the Department of Political Science from 1996-99, and was director of the Legal Studies Program from 2000-04.
 He was a visiting fellow, Faculty of Law, University College London, in 1986-87.
 He taught political science as an assistant professor at Rice University in 1975-78 and as a visiting assistant professor at Indiana University in 1974-75.
 He was an instructor at the Interuniversity Consortium for Political and Social Research Summer Institute, University of Michigan, in 1974-77.